Last Modified: 01 Oct 2014

 On the last day in Bariloche we take an overnight bus to Buenos Aires (approx 25 hrs including stops along the way).
 The bus is semi-cama, meaning that seats recline to a far more comfortable position that you would expect on a plane .
 There's a toilet on board.

 Days 65-67 Buenos Aires

 Arrive in Buenos Aires by midday.

 Buenos Aires must be the ultimate cosmopolitan city.
 With Latin passion, European elegance and a distinctive style all of its own, this is a city that will steal your heart.
 The Portenos (the local residents) are justifiably proud of BA, which is comprised of distinct neighbourhoods, each with their own style.

-Visit San Telmo for its weekend antiques market and artists displays.
+If you're in Buenos Aires for a weekend, visit San Telmo for its antiques market and artists displays.
 La Boca, settled by waves of immigrants who built brightly painted buildings, is home to the world-class Boca Juniors football team.
 Recoleta is the place to browse museums with Buenos Aires' well-to-do.
 There are many sights in the heart of the city with churches, cathedrals and historic buildings aplenty.

 When you've finished exploring, settle down at one of the many streetside cafes and prepare yourself for a night of tango at one of the many milongas.

 On our last evening your leader will arrange an optional farewell group dinner.

 There are no activities planned for the final day and you are able to depart the accommodation at any time.